Identicon-Dao/.github/profile/README.md

-# Identicon.network
+# Identicon DAO

+A DAO for managing the `identicon.network` and it's protocol.

+## Briefing

+`Identicon.network` is a trustless protocol for identity verification in the NEAR network, focused on providing multiple signed verifications of a real world entity and binding it to one (or more) digital identities, and independent of the form these digital identities may take (NFT, DID, etc).
+It is not an identity vault or a repo for unique identity.

+Is based on a set of decentralized and random selection of human nodes (citizens) which will produce the “on-site” verification of the solicited identity,  proof of life or proof of existence.

-A trustless verification protocol for providing "proof of life", "proof of identity" or "proof of anything" for “real people” in the NEAR-Protocol.
+Typical use cases are "proof of life", "proof of identity" or "proof of anything" for “real people” in the NEAR network.

 **Authors**